CLICK NOW: Don’t Let Congress Sell Out Our Health to Chemical Giants

 - Meanwhile, people keep getting cancer.
 Kids keep getting poisoned.
 Companies say you “can’t blame us, our product is safe, EPA hasn’t told us to warn anyone!”

-- ACTION: Tell the House Republican Appropriation Members – Don’t be Anti-MAHA!
+- ACTION: Tell your House of Representative – Don’t be Anti-MAHA!
 Don’t give foreign and domestic chemical companies a free pass to continue poisoning America.
 Remove Sections 453, 457, and 507.
-This campaign is for constituents only, so please check the list below to see if you’re included.